roddhjav/apparmor.d/docs/development/index.md

     5. Make the changes and commit:
     ```
     git add <files changed>
-    git commit -m "A message for sum up my contribution"
+    git commit -m "A message to sum up my contribution"
     ```
     6. Push changes to GitHub:
     ```